Master of Missional Leadership

 Units in this course are completed at Level 8 and above, including at least 60cps at Level 9.

-- Graduates of an ACT BMin or BTh or equivalent are eligible to receive advanced standing for up to 48cps, with the remainder of the course to be completed at Level 8-9.
+- Graduates of an ACT BMin or BTh or equivalent are eligible to receive ungraded advanced standing (block credit) for 48cps (NA000-048), with the remainder of the course to be completed at Level 8-9.
 Candidature periods will be reduced according to the volume of advanced standing granted.

-- Graduates of an AQF level 8 or 9 award in Ministry or Theology are eligible to receive advanced standing for up to 96cps based on volume of the studies in the previous award, with the remainder of the course to be completed at Level 8-9.
+- Graduates of an AQF level 8 or 9 award in Ministry or Theology are eligible to receive ungraded advanced standing (block credit) for up to 96cps based on volume of the studies in the previous award (ie graduates of a Graduate Certificate would receive NA000-048, graduates of a Graduate Diploma or Masters Degree would receive NA000-096), with the remainder of the course to be completed at Level 8-9.
 Candidature periods will be reduced according to the volume of advanced standing granted.

 Academic Qualifications: Completed 3 year bachelor degree or equivalent